 School community – having a dog in school builds a sense of family environment and togetherness.

-We are delighted to welcome Ruby, a Rhodesian Ridgeback, to our Belgrave family.
+We are delighted to welcome Albert, a Miniature Schnauzer to our Belgrave family.
 We are registered with the Paws & Read programme (Therapy Dogs Nationwide - TDN), which is designed to give pupils opportunities to increase their confidence of, and enjoyment in reading.

 The aim of Paws and Read is to improve communication and literacy skills of children as well as the many benefits of generally having a dog in school, including: